Ruzgfpegk/sessionator/README.md

 You can also import the contents of a session file in a given format:

-* `->importFromFile( 'MobaXtermFileToImport.mxtsessions', 'MobaXterm' )` : (Optional) To import connexions from an existing MobaXterm session file
+* `$sessionList->importFromFile( 'MobaXtermFileToImport.mxtsessions', 'MobaXterm' )` : (Optional) To import connexions from an existing MobaXterm session file

+You can start a new session from a reference session like this:

+* `$sessionList->importFromSession( 'FolderName', 'SessionName' )` : Use 'FolderName\SessionName' as a reference session for this new one
+* `->setSessionName( 'SessionName_Clone' )` : By default, '_Clone' will be appended at the end of the cloned session name

 When you've added all the connections you wanted, you can export the file this way: